Rezaa590/US-Income-1994-/README.md

 # 🎯 Adult Income Classification Project

-#### Overview
+## Overview
-A complete end-to-end machine learning pipeline to predict whether a person earns more than **$50,000/year** using 1994 U.S. Census data.
+#### A complete end-to-end machine learning pipeline to predict whether a person earns more than **$50,000/year** using 1994 U.S. Census data.
 The project covers the full data science workflow — from raw data cleaning to model evaluation and selection.
----

 ---

 ## 📊 Dataset